 Higher Education Students and Staff Mobility (KA1)

-A teaching period activity allows HEI teaching staff or staff from enterprises to teach at a partner HEI abroad.
-Staff mobility for teaching can be in any subject are/academic discipline.
+- A teaching period abroad at a partner higher education institution.
+The teaching period abroad enables any teaching staff at a higher education institution or staff from enterprises to teach at a partner higher education institution abroad.
+Staff mobility for teaching can be in any study field.

 NB: All involved higher education institutions from eligible Programme countries must hold an Erasmus Charter for Higher Education (ECHE).